yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.

 ## Paper With Code [TODO]

+## :star: EA-Assisted Optimization of RL

+## :star: RL-Assisted Optimization of EA

 ## :star: Synergistic Optimization of EA and RL